Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 If you want to avoid the heavy weight lifting of the Litecoin Core wallet, then switch to a lightweight wallet.

-Electrum-LTC is a lightweight Litecoin desktop wallet which doesn’t require you to download the entire blockchain or wait for synchronization.
+Electrum-LTC is a lightweight Litecoin desktop wallet that doesn’t require you to download the entire blockchain or wait for synchronization.

 It is now available for Windows, Mac OS X, and Linux.